MrSmith33/nihlang/doc/vm_memory.md

        eq, ne also check the pointer
        gt, ge trap if pointer is not the same
        Only unsigned integer compares should check for pointers
+    9. branch
+       jumps if either data or pointer is not zero

 10. What if we memcopy a chunk of memory containing a pointer?
     Memcopy must be aware of shadow pointers, but checking each word in the hashmap for potential pointer seems slow.